-Federal transportation funding in IowaInformation on this Web page has been updated as of August 2012.
+Federal transportation funding in IowaInformation on this Web page was last updated in March 2013.

 Transportation programs in Iowa are funded with a combination of local, state and federal dollars.
 This funding pays for a wide range of transportation improvements and operations for all transportation modes.
 Examples include constructing, maintaining and improving highways; improving airports, waterways and railroads; enhancing aviation, rail and transit services; and supporting motor carrier safety and enforcement activities.Sources of funds